AyrA/Gemini/docs/GEMINI+.md

 Boolean, String; This can be "n" to disable, or a comma separated list of compression algorithms supported by the server.
-Has no effect if extended META is not enabled.
+Has no effect if extended meta is not enabled.

 Defined at the moment are: